mantl/mesos-consul/README.md

 |         Option        | Description |
 |-----------------------|-------------|
 | `refresh`             | Time between refreshes of Mesos tasks
-| `registry`*           | Location of the registry instance.
-The default value is consul://127.0.0.1:8500
 | `registry-auth`       | The basic authentication username (and optional password), separated by a colon.
 | `registry-ssl`        | Use HTTPS while talking to the registry.
 | `registry-ssl-verify` | Verify certificates when connecting via SSL.